xcatliu/xduck/README.md

 As we know, [Redux] is a predictable state container for JavaScript apps, it evolved from [Flux], which came from [React].
 So we always use Redux together with React.

 React is awesome, Redux is amazing.
-However, if we want to use them together, we need to do more works like `connect`, `Provider`, `mapStateToProps`, `mapDispatchToProps`, etc. Additional, it's redundant to have `state` concepts in both React and Redux.
+However, if we want to use them together, we need to do more works like `connect`, `Provider`, `mapStateToProps`, `mapDispatchToProps`, etc. Additional, it's redundant to have `state` concept in both React and Redux.

 Can we go even further to create a framework 100% suitable for Redux?